Tals101/home-soc-lab-wazuh/README.md

 # Home Cybersecurity Lab

-A hands-on cybersecurity lab repository built to document practical work across blue-team operations, cloud security, offensive security fundamentals, malware analysis, intrusion detection, and vulnerability assessment.
+A hands-on cybersecurity lab repository built to document practical work across blue-team operations, cloud security, offensive security fundamentals, malware analysis, intrusion detection, vulnerability assessment, and AI-assisted security automation.

 This repository is organized as a multi-project portfolio.
 Each folder contains a separate lab with its own notes, evidence, screenshots, and write-up.

+---

 ## Repository Purpose

 The goal of this repository is to build and document practical cybersecurity skills in a structured, portfolio-ready format.
-Each project is completed in a controlled environment and focuses on applying technical concepts through real lab work, validation, troubleshooting, and reporting.
+Each project is completed in a controlled environment and focuses on applying technical concepts through real lab work, validation, troubleshooting, automation, and reporting.

+---

 ## Core Skills Practiced

 Across the projects in this repository, the following skills are developed and documented:

-- virtual lab setup and management
+- Virtual lab setup and management
 - Linux and Windows administration
-- network isolation and safe testing practices
+- Network isolation and safe testing practices
-- service enumeration and analysis
+- Service enumeration and analysis
-- vulnerability assessment
+- Vulnerability assessment
-- exploitation in controlled training environments
+- Exploitation in controlled training environments
-- intrusion detection and monitoring
+- Intrusion detection and monitoring
-- malware investigation
+- Malware investigation
-- traffic capture and analysis
+- Traffic capture and analysis
-- cloud security configuration
+- Cloud security configuration
-- alerting and logging
+- Alerting and logging
-- evidence collection
+- Evidence collection
-- technical documentation and reporting
+- Technical documentation and reporting
+- Python scripting and automation
+- Local AI/LLM security workflow experimentation

+---

 ## Tools and Technologies